coiled/dask-tutorial-pyconDE22/README.md

 The purpose of this tutorial is to introduce folks to Dask and show them how to scale their python data-science and machine learning workflows.
 The materials covered are:

+0. "Test Drive" Notebook that quickly demo's the main Dask features.
-0. Overview of dask - How it works and when to use it.
+1. Overview of dask - How it works and when to use it (no code).
+2. From pandas to Dask: How to manipulate bigger-than-memory DataFrames using Dask.
+3. Dask-ML: Scalable machine learning using Dask.
-1. Dask Delayed: How to parallelize existing Python code and your custom algorithms.
+4. Dask Delayed: How to parallelize existing Python code and your custom algorithms.
-2. Schedulers: Single Machine vs Distributed, and the Dashboard.
+5. Schedulers: Single Machine vs Distributed, and the Dashboard.
-3. From pandas to Dask: How to manipulate bigger-than-memory DataFrames using Dask.
-4. Dask-ML: Scalable machine learning using Dask.

 ## Prerequisites